-- Testing the design, implementation and operating effectiveness of key controls over the reserving process; - Reviewing a selection of claims outstanding to determine the reasonableness of assumptions made and consistency of the methodology used; - Assessing the reasonableness of the IBNR based on notifications subsequent to year end;
+- Testing the design, implementation and operating effectiveness of key controls over the reserving process; - Reviewing a selection of claims outstanding to determine the reasonableness of assumptions made and consistency of the methodology used; - Assessing the reasonableness of the IBNR based on notifications subsequent to year end; - · Analytically analysing the loss ratios and claims development of material classes of business;

-- Analytically analysing the loss ratios and claims development of material classes of business; - Assessing the adequacy of disclosures made in the financial statements in relation to the general business claims outstanding reserves.
+Assessing the adequacy of disclosures made in the financial statements in relation to the general business claims outstanding reserves.

-The disclosures about general business claims outstanding reserves are disclosed in notes 4, 5 and 20 to the financial statements.
+The Company and Group disclosures on general business claims outstanding reserves are disclosed in notes 4, 5 and 21 to the financial statements.